kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 Additionally collect the status of managed PVCs, and show them in the StatefulSet status.
 Some fields in the `status` are updated to reflect the status of the PVCs:
-- readyReplicas: in addition to pods, also consider the PVCs status.
-- availableReplicas: total number of replicas of which both Pod and PVCs are ready for at least `minReadySeconds`
+- claimsReadyReplicas: the number of replicas with all PersistentVolumeClaims ready to use.
 - currentRevision, updateRevision, currentReplicas, updatedReplicas are updated to reflect the status of PVCs.